kwpick18/DataViz_Final_Project/updates.md

 ## April 20th End Of class

 I made some really good progress this class.
 I was going about changing my variable names all wrong.
 Instead of ifelse statements, I used string_replace which did the trick right away.
 I then had to alter my data set so that there were no duplicates which could skew the data.
 I finally have the second panel tidied up to where I want it to be.
 My plan is to add a 3rd panel that is something we haven't done in class so I can get more credit for my project and hopefully have something interesting to report!

+## April 25th Beginning of Class

+Over the weekend, I did a lot of research on cool things to add to my app to make it better and more fun for the user.
+I added a theme adjuster to my project where the user can make it whatever color or theme they would like.
+I tried adding a spinning wheel when it loads new visualizations but haven't got that to work yet.
+I also started on making my 3rd panel which will be a "curiousity" slide for the user to do pretty much whatever they want with.